thorchain/docs/thornodes/joining.md

 To be able to set up the node IP address, you first need to get it whitelisted in the chain by sending your BOND.

-1. &#x20;You will do a "Deposit" transaction using RUNE.
+1. You will do a "Deposit" transaction using RUNE.
 This is an internal MsgDeposit transaction (different from a MsgSend to another wallet).
 There is no destination address -- use an appropriate wallet such as [ASGARDEX](https://github.com/asgardex/asgardex-desktop/releases).
 The Bond is locked in a module controlled by the state machine.
 2. Deposit your [BOND](https://dev.thorchain.org/concepts/memos.html#bond-unbond-and-leave) using the memo `BOND:<thornode-address>` (or use an appropriate GUI that does this memo for you).
 Send a small amount of RUNE to whitelist the node, the bond will be picked up.

 {% hint style="info" %}